sahellebusch/assemble-audit/ARCHITECTURE.md

 - **Vendor Lock-in**: Tied to a specific cloud provider's ecosystem.
 - **Complexity at Scale**: Managing many serverless functions can become challenging over time.

-#### Best For:

-Startups with limited budgets and the need for rapid prototyping or launching an MVP.

----

 ### **Option 3: Monolithic Application**

 #### Overview